 She then pops the envelope in the mail with fairy stickers in place of stamps and with an address reading simply, “Ouma.
 Cape Town.
 South Africa.”

-The illustrations, which are gorgeous, include dashed lines that show the path of the letter from Minnesota all the way to South Africa — little readers will love tracing the path with their fingers and seeing the number of miles the letter has traveled.
+The illustrations, which are gorgeous, include dashed lines that show the path of the letter from Minnesota all the way to South Africa — little ones will love tracing the path with their fingers and seeing the number of miles the letter has traveled.

 I know the author of this story and got to see this book in draft form, and I’m excited this story is now out in the world for others to enjoy!